near/docs/docs/validator/economics.md

 ---
 ## Overview

 NEAR is a sharded, developer-friendly, proof-of-stake blockchain.
-Once the initial testing phase is complete, its nodes will use a technique called 'dynamic sharding' that splits the network, so that much of the computation is done in parallel.
-With the increase of users and their transactions, NEAR will dynamically introduce additional shards.
-Therefore, the total number of validators and their assigned shards will change over time, based on the network usage (see [Nightshade documentation pages](../technical/nightshade.md)).
-However, each shard allows a fixed number of *seats*, with validators randomly assigned to one (or more) of them between every `epoch`.
-The more the shards, the higher the number of available *seats* - so, the more the *seats*, the larger the room for new validators.
+With the increase of users and their transactions, NEAR dynamically introduces additional shards.
+Each shard allows a fixed number of *seats*, with validators randomly assigned to one (or more) of them over time.
+Every validator needs at least one *seat* to access the protocol rewards (see [Nightshade documentation pages](../technical/nightshade.md) for technical details).

 As a validator, you need to secure three classes of resources:
 1. NEAR tokens to stake